RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-6-confused-deputy.md

 You can do this by searching CloudTrail AssumeRole events for the `explicitTrustGrant` attribute to find cases where the old role trust behavior is used.
 This CloudTrail attribute was covered in the "[When AWS invariants aren't [invariant]](https://awsteele.com/blog/2024/02/20/when-aws-invariants-are-not.html)" blog post by Aidian Steele and recently added to [AWS's IAM documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/cloudtrail-integration.html#cloudtrail-integration_role-trust-behavior).

 Ensuring the proxy role is not using the old behavior will prevent the attack described above, however, due to the nature of this role it's also a very good idea to make sure the privileges associated with it are as minimal as possible.
-For example, the proxy role should only be allowed `sts:AssumeRole` access *outside* the current account (or org/org path).
+For example, the proxy role should only be allowed `sts:AssumeRole` access *outside* the current organization (or account/org path).
 Below is an example of what this policy might look like.

 ```json